sjtuyinjie/M3DGR/README.md

 In this work, we propose a complete solution for robust SLAM on ground robots operating under degraded conditions.
 Our key contributions are:

-- 📦 **M3DGR Benchmark(this repo)**: A comprehensive multi-sensor, multi-scenario SLAM benchmark for evaluating performance in challenging environments.
+-  **M3DGR Benchmark(this repo)**: A comprehensive multi-sensor, multi-scenario SLAM benchmark for evaluating performance in challenging environments.
-- 🚀 **Ground-Fusion++ ([Link](https://github.com/sjtuyinjie/Ground-Fusion2))**: A resilient and modular SLAM framework integrating heterogeneous sensors for robust localization and high-quality mapping.
+-  **Ground-Fusion++ ([Link](https://github.com/sjtuyinjie/Ground-Fusion2))**: A resilient and modular SLAM framework integrating heterogeneous sensors for robust localization and high-quality mapping.

+## 2. Latest Updates 📢

+**2025.06.16:** Our paper has been accepted to IROS 2025!
+We will release all datasets and code soon.
+Please stay tuned!

+### TODO
+- [x] Release camera-ready version paper.[[paper](https://github.com/sjtuyinjie/M3DGR/blob/main/_IROS2025_GroundFusion2_M3DGR.pdf)]
+- [ ] Release Ground-Fusion++ code.
+- [ ] Release M3DGR dataset with GT and calibration files.
+- [ ] Release 40 SLAM codes adapted for M3DGR dataset.

-## 🚀 Bring Your Algorithms to M3DGR
+## 3. Contribute to M3DGR

 The M3DGR project is an open and collaborative effort.
 We encourage you to adapt and evaluate your SLAM or localization algorithms on top of the M3DGR dataset!